krassykirov/Ansible_app_logs_monitoring/README.md

-# Solution
+# Task 1 - A Housekeeping Automation Script

+   - Solution: script disk_space_monitor.sh

+# Task 2 - Configuration Management

+   Solution:
-1. Ansible main.yml file contains first run where we create an User, Group and Directory required for the App
+      - Ansible main.yml file contains first run where we create an User, Group and Directory required for the Application
-2. Two bash script: disk_space_monitor.sh for disk usage monitoring and remediation.sh for remediation (recreate user, group, directory if removed)
+      - Two bash script: disk_space_monitor.sh for disk usage monitoring and remediation.sh to recreate user, group, directory if removed by mistake
-3. The scripts disk_space_monitor.sh and remediation.sh will be copied to remote hosts /usr/local/bin and configured to run with cron jobs
+      - The scripts will be copied to the remote hosts /usr/local/bin folder and configured to run with cron jobs

-# Configuration:
       - main.yml need to be run from ansible directory, assuming also that privileged escaltion has been configured in ansible.cfg
       - Simple usage will be:
-       a) ansible-playbook main.yml
+       $ ansible-playbook main.yml
-       b) ansible-playbook main.yml -i inventory -e '{"files_older_than":"1d","disk_space_threshold":0.2}'
+       $ ansible-playbook main.yml -i inventory -e '{"files_older_than":"1d","disk_space_threshold":0.2}'